 El Salvador

-However, a high demand for turtle shells has pushed these delicate creatures to the brink of extinction.
+The demand for turtle shells has sadly put them into extinction.
+So that’s why we must address the issue.
 Ensure their survival by supporting Paso Pacifico’s marine conservation efforts.

 Make a Difference With Paso Pacifico